How Supreme Court Elections Set the Stage for Coming Battles, from Voting to Abortion

 Republicans swept all three supreme court seats on Ohio’s ballot, boosted by the state’s conservative lean.
 As a result, they will significantly increase their control over the court, from 4-3 to 6-1.

-Two Democratic justices, Melody Stewart and Michael Donnelly, were defeated by large margins by Joe Deters, a Republican who is already on the court, and Megan Shanahan, who is currently on the court.
+Two Democratic justices, Melody Stewart and Michael Donnelly, were defeated by large margins by Joe Deters, a Republican who is already on the court, and Megan Shanahan, a local judge.
 Republican Dan Hawkins, another local judge, won the third, open race.

-These results add to the conservative takeover of the Ohio supreme court two years ago, when Maureen O’Connor, a moderate Republican who had joined Democrats to strike down GOP gerrymanders, retired and was replaced by a more conservative Republican.
-The new bloc of GOP justices have been more united on major cases; most recently, they blessed a controversial maneuver by Republican officials to undermine redistricting reform.
+These results add to the conservative takeover of Ohio’s supreme court two years ago, when Maureen O’Connor, a moderate Republican who had joined Democrats to strike down GOP gerrymanders, retired and was replaced by a more conservative Republican.
+The new bloc of GOP justices has been more united on major cases; most recently, they blessed a controversial maneuver by Republican officials to undermine redistricting reform.

 Oregon